klzns/AI-2/README.md

 The project is separated in three main applications:

- * **Item Generator**: reads src/map.txt and generates outputs a list of item positions, following the specifications set by the instructions.
+ * **Fact Generator**: reads src/map.txt and generates simple Prolog facts.
 Implemented in *Ruby*.

- * **Fact Generator**: reads src/map.txt and src/items.txt and generates Prolog facts.
+ * **Item Generator**: reads src/map.txt and generates a list of item positions, following the specifications set by the instructions.
 Implemented in *Ruby*.

  * **Logic Agent**: reads the map and uses logic to walk through the forest, while facing enemies, gathering valuables, and (hopefully) achieving the objective.
 Implemented in *Prolog* (logical decisions) and *Python* (consequences, path-finding, etc).

- * **Path Illustrator**: reads the map and path that were generated and draws the forest, illustrating the hero's journey.
+ * **Path Visualizer**: reads the map and path that were generated and draws the forest, illustrating the hero's journey.
 Implemented in *web technologies*.